Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Set up an Amazon CloudWatch Events rule that triggers an Amazon SNS notification logs from S3 and generate notifications using Amazon SNS.
 - [ ] Set up a rule in AWS config to trigger root user events.
 Trigger an AWS Lambda function and generate notifications using Amazon SNS.
 - [ ] Use Amazon Inspector to monitor the usage of the root user and generate notifications using Amazon SNS.

+### A security engineer has enabled AWS Security Hub in their AWS account, and has enabled the Center for Internet Security (CIS) AWS Foundations compliance standard.
+No evaluation results on compliance are returned in the Security Hub console after several hours.
+The engineer wants to ensure that Security Hub can evaluate their resources for CIS AWS Foundations compliance.
+Which steps should the security engineer take to meet these requirements?

+- [ ] Add full Amazon Inspector IAM permissions to the Security Hub service role to allow it to perform the CIS compliance evaluation.
+- [ ] Ensure that AWS Trusted Advisor is enabled in the account, and that the Security Hub service role has permissions to retrieve the Trusted Advisor security- related recommended actions.
+- [x] Ensure that AWS Config is enabled in the account, and that the required AWS Config rules have been created for the CIS compliance evaluation.
+- [ ] Ensure that the correct trail in AWS CloudTrail has been configured for monitoring by Security Hub, and that the Security Hub service role has permissions to perform the GetObject operation on CloudTrail's Amazon S3 bucket.

 ### A company always needs its Amazon Elastic Block Store (Amazon EBS) volumes to be encrypted During a security incident.
 EBS snapshots of suspicious instances are shared to a forensics account for analysis A security engineer attempting to share a suspicious EBS snapshot to the forensics account receives the following error `"Unable to share snapshot: An error occurred (OperationNotPermitted) when calling the ModifySnapshotAttribute operation: Encrypted snapshots with EBS default key cannot be shared`.
 Which combination of steps should the security engineer take in the incident account to complete the sharing operation?
 (Select THREE)